Aeyan-Arts/Static_website_grid/README.md

-made this for a project it's completely static
+made this for a project, it's completely static

 credit to the photos:
-background:<a href="https://pixabay.com/illustrations/cactus-plants-pots-flowers-pattern-2191647/">by Wilian Tosta from Pixabay</a>
+background:<a href="https://pixabay.com/illustrations/cactus-plants-pots-flowers-pattern-2191647/">by Wilian Tosta</a>

 main logo icon: <a href="https://www.flaticon.com/free-icons/tree" title="tree icons">Tree icons created by Freepik - Flaticon</a>